Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Introduction

 With an additional delay line, one can even prepare a three-dimensional cluster state~\cite{wan21}, which is a resource state for universal \emph{fault-tolerant} quantum computation~\cite{harrington05,goyal06,goyal07,ra23}.
 In this scheme, all that is required for building a fault-tolerant logical qubit is a single emitter, two delay lines, and a single-photon detector.
 Compared to the alternatives which would require controlling hundreds if not thousands of physical qubits, the demand on the number of experimental components is more modest.

 However, there is an important caveat.
 The error rate one needs to demonstrate error suppression puts a challenging demand on the quality of the delay line.
-Assuming that the error rate per unit length in the delay line is $\eta$, it was shown in Ref.~\cite{wan21} that the logical error rate decays exponentially with $\eta^{-\frac{1}{2}}$, provided that the other error rates (e.g., two-qubit gates between the emitter and the photon) smaller than a threshold.
+Assuming that the error rate per unit length in the delay line is $\eta$, it was shown in Ref.~\cite{wan21} that the logical error rate scales as $\exp(-\eta^{-\frac{1}{2}})$, provided that the other error rates (e.g., two-qubit gates between the emitter and the photon) smaller than a threshold.
 Unfortunately, assuming the circuit-level noise is a depolarizing noise of strength of $0.1\%$, the existing state-of-the-art (loss) error rates reported in the commercial delay lines~\cite{Tamura2018} were below the break-even point~\cite{wan21}.
 More precisely, if one were to use such a delay line, logical error rate after error correction is expected to be strictly higher than the circuit-level error.
 As such, while the approach of Ref.~\cite{wan21} was conceptually appealing, it did not seem practical considering the current experimental capabilities.

 The main purpose of this paper is to study a generalization of the scheme in Ref.~\cite{wan21} that can mitigate this issue.
 Our scheme involves emitters that are arranged on a linear array.
 What we envision is a scheme similar to the one proposed in Ref.~\cite{wan21}, but including extra emitters that can interact with their neighboring emitters.
 A schematic description of our approach is shown in Figure~\ref{fig:setup}.
-We note that such a gate can be applied between a pair of quantum dots, for instance~\cite{Xue2021,Noiri2022,Mills2022,Madzik2022,Philips2022}.
+We note that such a gate can be applied between a pair of gate-defined semiconductor quantum dots~\cite{Xue2021,Noiri2022,Mills2022,Madzik2022,Philips2022}, and therefore it may also be possible to apply it between other types of semiconductor quantum dots that are quantum emitters ~\cite{senellart2017high,warburton2013single,michler2017quantum}.